JaykeBird/PathfinderJson/README.md

 [Take a look at some screenshots!](https://github.com/JaykeBird/PathfinderJson/wiki/Screenshots)

-## How to build
-You must have Visual Studio 2019 version 16.3 or later to properly open the project and build it, as it is a .NET Core 3.0 WPF app.
-As a WPF app, that does mean this is Windows-only.
-I do wanna experiment with Avalonia later for a cross-platform UI.

-## How to install
+## How to "install"
 PathfinderJson requires Windows 7 with SP1, Windows 8.1, or Windows 10 with Anniversary Update or later.
 As long as you've installed all your updates, you should be good.
 You should be just able to double-click the EXE file in the zip folder you download and it'll open right up.
+There is no actual installation process, just download and go.
+(This also means this program is portable as well!)

 For **64-bit** computers, use the x64 download.
 For **32-bit** computers, use the x86 download.
-If you're not sure what you have, you probably have a 64-bit computer, but you can go to [WhatsMyOS.com](http://whatsmyos.com/) for a better idea.
+If you're not sure what you have, you probably have a 64-bit computer, but you can go to [WhatsMyOS.com](http://whatsmyos.com/) to get a better idea.

 If it does not open or an error occurs (may take a few moments), you may need to install the Visual Studio C++ Redistributable package.
 I've included this for your convenience in the MSVC folder here, and in the downloads for version 0.9.1 and later.
 See [Microsoft's website](https://www.microsoft.com/en-us/download/details.aspx?id=52685) for more details.
 If there's still problems, make sure you have all updates installed; see the purple Note box on [this Microsoft webpage](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x#net-core-dependencies) for more details.

 You can reach out to me if you have any questions by [finding me on Twitter](https://twitter.com/JaykeBird) or [opening an issue report](https://github.com/JaykeBird/PathfinderJson/issues/new/choose) here on GitHub.

 ## How to use
-This program is just a single EXE file which contains everything.
-No prerequisites to install, no installer process.
-Just click on the EXE file and that's it!
-Do note that it may take a few seconds to open.
+To get started, you can either create a new character from the File menu, or you can open a file by selecting File > Open or dropping the JSON file into the program.
+You can create, view, and edit sheets.

-You can either create sheets within the app itself, or (if you have an account on [Mottokrosh's Pathfinder sheet website](http://charactersheet.co.uk/pathfinder/)) you can download character sheets from the Home page of Mottokrosh's website.
-This program can open, edit, and save files downloaded from the website, as well as the files created within the app itself.
+You can put in JSON files created using this program, or (if you have an account on [Mottokrosh's Pathfinder sheet website](http://charactersheet.co.uk/pathfinder/)) you can download character sheets from the Home page of Mottokrosh's website.
 Note that Mottokrosh's website does not appear to have a way to upload sheets back to the site.

+You have three ways to view a file:
+- a tabbed sheet view, where all the info is laid out via different tabs
+- a continuous scroll view, where the info is still laid out but you can scroll through all of it (most similar to how Mottokrosh's site looks)
+- a JSON text editor view, for basic raw text editing

-This program supports all the features currently in Mottokrosh's website, and can display and edit nearly all of them in a sheet editor view.
-There is also a JSON text editor view for basic raw text editing.
+This program supports all the features currently in Mottokrosh's website, and can display and edit nearly all of them in the sheet and scroll views.

+## How to build
+You must have Visual Studio 2019 version 16.3 or later to properly open the project and build it, as it is a .NET Core 3.0 WPF app.
+As a WPF app, that does mean this is Windows-only.
+I do wanna experiment with Avalonia later for a cross-platform UI.

 ## Roadmap
 View this project's roadmap [on the GitHub wiki page](https://github.com/JaykeBird/PathfinderJson/wiki/Roadmap).